What is Vasectomy Reversal?

 2. Booking a Date for the procedure:

 For the vast majority of patients who request reversal for regaining fertility, we are able to offer a booking based on telephone consultation.
 We take a non-refundable deposit of £600 to make a booking for the procedure.
-The remaining appropriate fee needs to be settled two weeks prior to the operation date.
+The remaining appropriate fee must be settled two weeks before the operation date.
 Our Operation days for vasectomy reversal are Tuesdays, Thursdays and Fridays.

 On the day at the Clinic